 Preliminary preparation

-2. Preparing the space.
+- Preparing the space.
 If meditating indoors, it is best to ventilate it beforehand.
-For beginners, it is desirable to ensure silence: ask loved ones not to make noise.
-If this is impossible, use headphones or turn on white noise in the background.
-Put your phone in airplane mode.
+For beginners, it is desirable to ensure a quiet space: ask the loved ones not to make noise.
+If this is not possible, use headphones or turn on white noise in the background.
+Turn the airplane mode on.
 Dim the lights.

 Setting up a pose